uw-cryo/debris_cover_smb/README.md

 * [Document to produce SMB maps step by step](/Reproduce_workflow.md)

 ## Contact us
-If you would like to use the tools for applying Lagrangian elevation change to your study site, please feel free to reach out to Shashank Bhushan (sbaglapl@uw.edu) :D
+If you encountary any issues or would like to discuss new applications with these tools, please feel free to reach out to Shashank Bhushan (sbhusha1@umd.edu) :D

 ## Citation
-The code in this repository was developed for the under-review manuscript:
+If you use these tools for research purposes, please cite the publicaiont and the appropriate Zenodo DOI for the corresponding version:

-* Bhushan S, Shean D, Hu JM, Guillet G, Rounce DR (2024).
+> Bhushan S, Shean D, Hu J-YM, Guillet G, Rounce DR (2024).
 Deriving seasonal and annual surface mass balance for debris-covered glaciers from flow-corrected satellite stereo DEM time series.
-Journal of Glaciology 1–22. https://doi.org/10.1017/jog.2024.57
+Journal of Glaciology.
+2024;70:e6. [doi:10.1017/jog.2024.57](https://doi.org/10.1017/jog.2024.57)
+>
+> Bhushan S, Shean D (2024), uw-cryo/debris_cover_smb (0.X).
+Zenodo. https://doi.org/10.5281/zenodo.10622092